Application Files Dialog Box

 Include and Exclude override the automatically determined (Auto) options.

+Starting in Visual Studio 2008 SP1, you can choose which files to hash.
 This dialog box includes a Hash column that provides the option to include or exclude files from the generated hash.

 If you set a file's Hash setting to Exclude, a warning is displayed in that file's record in the grid.
 The warning "A project that contains non-hashed references cannot be signed" is displayed even if the Sign the ClickOnce manifests option on the Signing page is not selected.
 If you intend to publish the application together with unsigned manifests, you can safely ignore this warning.
 If the application is configured to publish with signed manifests, a build error will be thrown.
 For more information, see How to: Sign Application and Deployment Manifests.